oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 ### Step 2: Testing ZebraZoom on your server:

-*You only need to do this the first time to launch ZebraZoom on your cluster!*
+*You only need to do this one time to launch ZebraZoom on your cluster!*

 Log on to your server (from [GitBash](https://git-scm.com/downloads), or a similar system), with: